adamwlb-oc/advent-of-code-2024/README.md

 Individual parts are executed by Runner.java, and can be commented out as desired.
 Each day's solutions are contained in individual packages.
-Puzzle input can be found in the resources folder.
+Puzzle input is not included per Advent of Code recommendations.